-In his work with clients he brings knowledge in laboratory and clinical trial implementation and management, regulatory oversight and hospital wide quality improvement initiatives garnered from his experience working in two major health systems.
+In his work with clients in pharma, biotech, medical device, diagnostics and technology, Devin brings knowledge in laboratory and clinical trial implementation and management, regulatory oversight and hospital wide quality improvement initiatives garnered from his experience working in two major health systems.
 Prior to joining the firm he worked for the Anne & Robert H. Lurie Children’s Hospital of Chicago and the Johns Hopkins School of Medicine where he managed clinical and pharmaceutical trials, including protocol implementation, data collection and regulatory control procedures in accordance with FDA, GCP, and IRB guidelines.
 In his role he performed both clinical and laboratory based research in pediatric hematology, focusing mainly on Sickle Cell Disease and hemophilia.

 Devin’s background in laboratory and clinical research and experience from an internal health care system perspective proves invaluable in his work with clients in licensing, collaboration and corporate matters.